 - The focus was on testing, building, and getting feedback from users before launching a decentralized network.

 - During Testnet, Pi coins had no intrinsic value.
-They could be mined and accumulated by users, but they were not tradeable on exchange.

 - In the Testnet, Pi Network was running a private test environment with simulated transactions.